TauAdam/curlyk/README.md

+Curlyk is a web application that allows users to view movies.
+It is built using React, TypeScript, and Vite.
+The application uses the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api) to fetch movie data.

+Features:
+- View popular movies
+- Sort by popularity, release date, and rating, title
+- Pagination

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.